pulsar-edit/documentation/docs/using-pulsar/basics.md

 Not only can you see and quickly search through thousands of possible commands, but you can also see if there is a keybinding associated with it.
 This is great because it means you can guess your way into doing interesting things while also learning key bindings for doing them more quickly in the future.

-For the rest of this documentation, we will try to refer to commands by name as well as keybinding.
-This will make it easier for you to customize the keybindings exactly how you like.
+For the rest of this documentation, we will refer to commands by name even when they have a default keybinding.
+We do this because the keybinding can be customized, but the name remains the same no matter what.

 ## Settings and preferences